Time: Nov. 2, 2018 (Fri.), 11:00 a.m.-12:20 p.m.

 05 Friday Jan 2018

-Posted Announcements, Event
+Posted in Announcements, Event

-inData is the key for environmental investigation and monitoring.
+Data is the key for environmental investigation and monitoring.
 However it is very hard for ordinary citizens to get access to.
 Let water quality be example, which is associated closely with our daily life.
 When serious environmental disasters break out, with limited information disclosure from government, general public can hardly know the truth in time.
 The motivates us to organise this workshop that enables you to make DIY monitoring devices with open technology.